ropensci/virtuoso/cran-comments.md

 - I affirm that the package only writes to locations that the user specifies.
 - I have avoided the dontrun tests, using donttest where examples may take longer than 5 seconds, while allowing other tests to run where appropriate.
-- Now every function includes an example in the documentation.
+- Now every (exported) function includes an example in the documentation.

 My apologies for these issues and thanks for your patience and your service to our community!